bartek-blog/bartek-blog.github.io/_posts/2019-02-16-How-to-choose-best-model.markdown

-However, as we have said before we have also another kind of parameters that are actully our choice of colums.
+However, as we have said before we have also another kind of parameters that are actually our choice of columns.
 Those are called __hyperparameters__.
 In order to find them we have also done some fitting.
 We have taken 1023 combinations and see which one has performed best on our test dataset.
 This is not very scientific, since we use this set to report final performance of our fitted model.
-Therefore we introduce further spliting of train set into validation set.
+Therefore we introduce further splitting of train set into validation set.

 1. Prepare data.